HagOrMan/MealPlanner/README.md

 ### Add a Meal
 Here is the screen that pops up when you click to add a meal/side/bbq item <br/>
 ![image](https://github.com/HagOrMan/MealPlanner/assets/86536365/1c9fa730-dfa2-4b98-992a-75d609b5a2e5)
+Toggling the check box makes the window stay open after you add the meal so that you don't have to reopen it for each meal.
+If not toggled on, the window closes after you have added your meal.